 Wipe down the outside of your oven hood

 When determining how to clean an oven hood so it can get back its shine, the first step is to wipe down the outside, where the grease has landed and dust settled in.
 Use thick paper towels or your best rags to really clean this section up.
 To make sure you break up the amalgam of grease and dust, use an anti-grease dish soap.
 Mix a little of it with warm water (you can fill your sink with this mixture if you are planning a big cleaning project) and thoroughly wipe down the hood.
 Finish up with a basic cleaner spray and some paper towels to clear away leftover residue.
-Here’s how to clean grease off the most common kitchen surfaces.
+Here are 8 quick tips for cleaning your kitchen’s trickiest appliances.

 Clean away any stains on the underside of the hood